Last updated 9 May 2021

 And for mango lovers – the Northern Territory is the country’s largest producers of the sweet fruit – find the stall selling mango smoothies.
 They’re the perfect refreshment after consuming hot chili flavoured snacks!

-Gilruth Avenue, Every Thursday and Sunday evening between May and October.
+Where: Gilruth Avenue, Every Thursday and Sunday evening in the Dry Season between May and October.
 Thursday evening: 5pm – 10pm Sunday evening: 4pm – 9pm.
-Not open Wet season
+Not open during the Wet season

 Parap Village Markets